 - Carry out the required duties during an onboard emergency situation

-- Use life saving equipment and implement survival techniques both in the water and in survival craft
+- Use life saving equipment and implement survival techniques both in the water and in a survival craft

 - Use life saving equipment to assist in rescuing a person from the water